Lance R. Collins

 - 2015.
 "On the relationship between the non-local clustering mechanism and preferential concentration."
 Other. .

 - 2014.
-"New insights from comparing statistical theories for inertial particles in turbulence: I. Spatial distribution of particles."
-NEW JOURNAL OF PHYSICS 16. .
+"New insights from comparing statistical theories for inertial particles in turbulence: II.
+Relative velocities."
+New Journal of Physics 16. .

 Selected Awards and Honors